 - Orientation Information and FAQs

-- Avoid the Move-In Day Blues
+- New Student Move-In & Welcome

 - Essential Information

 Orientation Information and FAQs

 Welcome New Eagles!
 We want to welcome you to the UMW community and make sure you have all of the tools you need to be successful at UMW.
 All new students for January will attend a two-day program designed to introduce you to academic and student life at UMW, acquaint you with campus resources, and get you connected with other UMW students.